Macawls/blog/content/post/NewBlogWorkFlow/index.md

 ## New Workflow

-Really have no idea why I didn't do this sooner.
+I wish I knew how to do this sooner.
 Feel free to inspect the source repo and have a look at the [main.yml](https://github.com/Macawls/blog/blob/based/.github/workflows/main.yml "main.yml") .
 So using GitHub actions, on every commit to the repository, it builds and deploys on another branch within the repository to GitHub Pages.
 Using [Forestry](https://forestry.io/ "Forestry"), a headless **Git**-Based **CMS**(Content Management System) I can edit the content of my blog.

 ![Forestry Frontend](https://i.imgur.com/DV6cRA6.png)